Giving the AI definition a form suitable for the engineer: Example

-Thus we present the game Tic-Tac-Toe from [3] as a world of one level of priority, with one input signal, four output and two rewards.
-(The second reward signal is `an incorrect move', which remains as defined in [3].)
+Thus we present the game Tic-Tac-Toe from [3] as a world of one level of priority, with one input signal, four output and two score signals.
+(The second score signal is `an incorrect move', which remains as defined in [3].)

 Why is the current representation of the world better than the one made in [3]?
-Because we have lesser encoding, which makes the world simpler and easier to understand.
+Because we have lesser coding, which makes the world simpler and easier to understand.
 Let's take for example the rule: `If the cell that you see is not empty and if you try to put an X, this is an incorrect move'.
 Now this rule could be presented as an implication of only three atoms: $cell(t)\neq0, put\_cross(t)=1 \Rightarrow bad\_move(t+1)=1$

-In [3] this implication would comprise six atoms because there the signal $cell$ is encoded with the use of two Boolean signals and the output -- with the use of three signals.
+In [3] this implication would comprise six atoms because there the signal cell is encoded with the use of two Boolean signals and the output – with the use of three signals.
 When we try to find a dependency without a memory, such as the above one, we have to decrease the number of implications by taking only the shortest of them.
-For this reason, the shortest an implication is, the better the chance for our device to locate it.
+For this reason, the shorter an implication is, the better the chance for our device to locate it.